kimmykokonut/mr-roboger-cr3/README.md

 Describe: singledDigit()

-Test: "It should search a double digit number if itcontains 1, 2,or 3 and replace as single digit"
+Test: "It should search a double digit number if it contains 1, 2, or 3 and replace as single digit"
 Code: singledDigit([0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10])
 Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 1]